Estimated reading time: 4 minutes

 The Federal Pell Grant may be helpful in paying a portion of the tuition for your trade school program if qualified.
 The program is available to Title IV approved institutions, specifically Pell Grant approved programs.
 These grants won’t pay for everything though.
 They’ll cover part of the tuition and you can consider student loans or other payment options if qualified.
 This is much better than paying for everything on your own.

 The Federal Supplemental Educational Opportunity Grant (FSEOG) is designed to help the neediest students with educational costs.
 The program is available to Title IV approved institutions, specifically Pell Grant and SEOG grant approved programs.
 The funding is limited at each institution and is typically awarded starting in July of each year to qualified students.

 Students can apply to the federal direct loan programs to see if they are eligible for a student loan to pay a portion of their school fees.
 Federal direct loans are guaranteed to students who meet eligibility guidelines and submit appropriate applications and documents.
 Direct student loans for trade schools have good repayment rates and terms.
 The program is available to Title IV approved institutions.
 This could help remove the overall concern about getting additional tuition funds.

 Students may be able to obtain other funding sources such as a private loan or enter into a private payment plan directly with an institution if qualified.
 These plans may require some payments while the student is in school.
 It is suggested the student exhaust all student grants, loans, and scholarships, if qualified, before considering this option.

 As you can see, there are several options for paying your trade school tuition if you qualify and if the institution participates in the programs.
 If you are very eager to get the training, you may be able to find other ways to fund your education.
 In the end, the vocational training could be worth it for you.

-Visit our website to learn more about trade and vocational programs.
+Visit our Financial Services to learn more about Financial aid.